 Patients Want to Pay with HSA and FSA Card Types

 Patients today are aware of the convenience and benefits of paying through HSA and FSA cards.
-After all, they are setting up the accounts specifically for medical expenditures as well as to reduce taxable income.
-If your business operates in either a patient care capacity or medical billing and collections offering an HSA and FSA payment option will positively increase the customer experience.
+After all, they are setting up the accounts specifically for medical expenditures and reducing taxable income.
+If your business operates in either a patient care capacity or medical billing and collections, offering an HSA and FSA payment option will positively increase the customer experience.

 Diversify Your Payments

 Make the process of paying convenient for your customer base.
-Allowing a patient to pay when they want and how they want is key to a smooth receivables flow.
+Allowing patients to pay when they want and how they want is key to a smooth receivables flow.
 Especially when medical payments are involved, it is imperative for patients to feel in control of the collection process.
-A wide gamut of payment methods, such as web acceptance, recurring billing, IVR or text payment authorization is just as important as the types of cards accepted.
-Credit cards, debit cards, ACH, and HSA/FSA – each are important to offer when serving customers in a medical capacity.
+A wide gamut of payment methods, such as web acceptance, recurring billing, IVR, or text payment authorization, is just as important as the types of cards accepted.
+Credit cards, debit cards, ACH, and HSA/FSA – are important when serving customers in a medical capacity.
 If you’d like to read more about payment solutions to adopt, check out our recent blog.